massimilian-89/ble_indication_hs3001/README.md

 There are specific roles that interacting devices can take, similar to GAP:

+ClienTypically sends a request to the GATT server.
+The client can read and/or write attributes found in the server.
-Client: Typically makes a request to the GATT server.
+Typically makes a request to the GATT server.
 The client has the ability to read and/or write characteristics stored on the server.

 Server: Storing characteristics is one of the server's primary functions.
 The server must make the characteristics available after the client submits a request.
+ One of the main roles of the server is to store attributes.
+Once the client makes a request, the server must make the attributes available.

+Peripheral or central devices can BOTH act as a server or client, depending on how data is flowing.

+GATT Operations are responsible for Data Transfer.
+GATT Operations are dictated by Properties of GATT Characteristics.
+These properties are:
+Read: The client can Read the value of the Characteristic
+Write: The client can Write value to the Characteristic but client expects a response (ack) from server.
+Write with No Response: The client can Write value to the Characteristic
+Indicate: The server can send data anytime to the client if it wishes to but server expects a response (ack) from client
+Notify: Same as indication but no response is expected from Client.

+## Note: In this example we are illustrating

 ## HW and SW configuration